Biden wants to sell the stimulus. The White House is still figuring out how.

 In recent days, the White House staff has been brainstorming on ways to deploy Biden, Cabinet members and other surrogates across the country to sell the rescue plan.

-The broad outlines include being sure Americans know how to take advantage of the benefits, which will include “hearing directly from people in their communities” Psaki said.
+The broad outlines include being sure Americans know how to take advantage of the benefits, which will include “hearing directly from people in their communities,” Psaki said.

 The effort begins on Thursday when Biden will deliver a prime-time address, the first of his presidency, marking the first anniversary of the coronavirus shutdowns.
 He is expected to discuss the plan as part of a broader message about how his administration is responding to covid, according to people familiar with the plans who spoke on the condition of anonymity because they were not authorized to speak publicly about them.